pkqs90/pkqs90.github.io/content/posts/gnosis-safe-walkthrough.md

 ### 3.4 Handle Payments

-In the previous sections, we saw there is payment handling logic during both the setup and execution phases.
-The rationale is mainly for compensating gas fees:
+In Gnosis Safe, the payment logic during setup and execution primarily addresses gas fee compensation.

-1. During setup, this helps people who might not have enough Ether or who find the process complex.
-They can get help from relay services who set up the Safe for them and then pay them either with Ether or other tokens.
-This makes it easier for more people to start using Gnosis Safe.
+1. During setup phase, it aids users with insufficient Ether or those finding the setup complex, allowing them to use relay services.
+These services set up the Safe and receive payment in Ether or other tokens, simplifying access for more users.
-2. In the execution phase, the payment mechanism also provides the mechanism for compensating gas fees for the transaction executor, since Gnosis safe is a multi-signature model, so the execution may be useful for a lot of people.

-The comment within the code explains the calculation of gas fees pretty well, basically what the code does is it calculates the amount of gas that was used during the transaction, and sends it back to the `refundReceiver`.
+2. During execution phase, this mechanism compensates for gas fees of the transaction executor.
+The code calculates the used gas amount and reimburses it to the refundReceiver, as detailed in the comments within the code.

 ```sol
 /**